tnordloh/adventofcode_2016/slots_d15/README.md

 solution:
-rotate until disk 1 has 0 in the second slot (address 1) and slot 2 has 0 in second slot
+rotate until disk 1 has 0 in the second slot (address 1) and slot 2 has 0 in the third slot

 ....

 and slot n has 0 in the n+1 slot

 normalize the arrays by multiplying them to be at least as long as the shortest array.